Sorry... this game is not playable in your browser.

 Enjoy playing games of luck and skill?
 Why not try Spider Solitaire?
 Or if you feel that you have mastered solitaire why not try Hearts, a card game that might just ‘suit’ your mood…

-Your goal is to clear all of the pegs but one.
+Your goal of this online peg game is to clear all of the pegs but one.
 To clear a peg, jump over it into an empty space.
 Click a peg to select it, and then click an empty space to make a jump.

 How is Peg Solitaire Different From Regular Solitaire?